modadundun/lekiwi/README.md

 ### Solution

-LeKiWi is built on the following open-source technologies and low-cost hardware:
+This platform is built on the following open-source technologies and low-cost hardware:

 | Component | Technology | Cost Reference |
 |-----------|------------|----------------|